 Quick Charge technology is another section where Apple’s iPhone line of devices looks outdated compared to Android phones.
 By far Android devices supporting Quick Charge technology are in abundance, and there are a few supporting Wireless Charging.
 Several reports suggest that Apple’s upcoming flagship iPhone 8 will be supporting Wireless Charging, but this will require official confirmation.

 VR Enabled Phones

 With Samsung and Google leading the mobile industry toward VR, doesn’t necessarily means that only their goggles and devices are suitable for this technology.
 The requirements for a smartphone to work fine with any VR goggles consist of having a size of above 4.5-inch, HD display, accelerometer, and gyroscope.

 By citing these elementary specifications, you realize that most of the phones launched during this year were VR-ready.
 And the reason their makers didn’t mention it is that they do not provide their own VR goggle and probably choose to ignore it simply.

 The most popular goggles for VR available today are the Samsung-made Gear VR and Google’s DayDream.

 More Android Phones

-While not all phones of the upcoming year will be having 6GB of RAM, the latest Qualcomm or MediaTek processors or ship with their own Virtual Reality Google, what you can surely be certain of is that there will be more, much more, Android-based phones.
+While not all phones of the upcoming year will be having 6GB of RAM, the latest Qualcomm or MediaTek processors or ship with their own Virtual Reality Google, what you can surely be certain of is that there will be more, much more, advanced Android phones.

 The only direct competition currently Android has are Apple’s iOS devices, the rest are fading away.
 BlackBerry has already given up making phones, Microsoft’s Lumia line of devices running Windows Mobile is shrinking, and Nokia is returning to producing mobile phones that join Android festival.